basemkhirat/dotapp-framework/README.md

 # DOTAPP

-A light-weight, thin and full-featured framework built on express framework with minimum dependencies.
+A Tiny, light-weight and full-featured framework built on express.js with minimum dependencies.

-It was shipped with modules which save your time and effort to build it from scratch like users, roles an media
+DOTAPP was shipped with built-in modules which save the development time and efforts like users, roles an media.

 ## Requirements